eface2face/meteor-client/README.md

 ## Documentation
 Please refer to [Meteor documentation](http://docs.meteor.com/#/full/) for the detailed information about each package.

+## See also
+We have also made available a [jQuery plugin](https://github.com/eface2face/jquery-meteor-blaze) to make it easier to use dynamic blaze templates.

 ## Author

 Sergio Garcia Murillo @eface2face